Learning Stance Embeddings from Signed Social Graphs: Learning Stance Embeddings

 Let $t$ be an arbitrary topic, and consider the graph $G_t$ depicted in Figure \ref{fig:sign_info}.
 Assuming a random walk sampled via the procedure described above, we have a sequence of nodes.
 Using a window of size $k$ around a source node $u_0$, $2k$ context nodes are produced from the walk: $k$ before $u_0$ and $k$ after: $(u_{-k} \ldots u_0 \ldots u_{+k})$.
 In addition we compute the inferred sign, $S(u_0, u_i)$, between our source node and the $i_{th}$ context node as follows:

 where $w_{uv}$ is the weight, $+1$ or $-1$, between nodes $u$ and $v$.

 As seen in Equation~\ref{eq:context_sign}, we can leverage Heider's social balance theory to assign each context node a sign with respect to the source node.
-In simple terms we have three rules: \begin{enumerate} \item the friend ($+$) of my friend ($+$) is my friend ($+$) \item the friend ($+$) of my enemy ($-$) is my enemy ($-$) \item the enemy ($-$) of my enemy ($-$) is my friend ($+$) \end{enumerate} Equation~\ref{eq:context_sign} applies this to (dis)agreements over topics and as such, we can compute the (dis)agreement sign between the source node and a context node simply by multiplying the edge signs between the source and context as defined by the random walk between them.\footnote{Although random walk generations and social balance theory are applied on each topical graph independently, we show in section~\ref{subsec:visualisation} that our model is able to learn associations between topics during training.}
+In simple terms we have three rules: (i) the friend ($+$) of my friend ($+$) is my friend ($+$), (ii) the friend ($+$) of my enemy ($-$) is my enemy ($-$), and (iii) the enemy ($-$) of my enemy ($-$) is my friend ($+$).
+Equation~\ref{eq:context_sign} applies this to (dis)agreements over topics and as such, we can compute the (dis)agreement sign between the source node and a context node by multiplying the edge signs between the source and context as defined by the random walk between them.

-By incorporating these signed (dis)agreements with the source node alongside each context node, our skip-gram objectives need to not only predict the context node, but also whether or not the context node agrees with the source node on a topic.
+By incorporating these (dis)agreements with the source node alongside each context node, our skip-gram objective needs to predict both the context node and its agreement on a topic.
 As such, node proximity and stance both influence a node's embedding.
+We apply social balance theory on a per-topic network basis as we do not have predefined knowledge about topic associations in general.
+However, we show in section~\ref{subsec:visualisation} and Figure~\ref{fig:tsg_topics} that these associations can automatically be learnt by our model during training.